ddbj/www/_jga/download-e.md

 Decryption is explained with the following examples.

-  -\-k: specify the private key paired with the public key for dataset encryption (for example, J-DU999991_private_key).
+  - -k: specify the private key paired with the public key for dataset encryption (for example, J-DU999991_private_key).
-  -\-p: specify the passphrase of the private key.
+  - -p: specify the passphrase of the private key.

 ```
 $ ./J-DU999991.decrypt.sh -k J-DU999991_private_key -p ******